OPM/opm-tests/gpmaint/GPMAINT.md

     SE       GINS   3       AREAS    155     200.0  2.0        /
     /
 ```
-Note it was not possible to get a stable run using GINJS for all three regions.
+Note it was not possible to get a stable run using GINS for all three regions.

 **No Results**